jo-asakura/postcss-neat/README.md

 ])
 ```

-Or, there is a gulp usage:
+There is a gulp usage:

 ```js